zigzaga00/zig-zag-cyber-lab-src/docs/safeguarding.md

 - Taken seriously
 - Recorded factually and securely
 - Reported to the local safeguarding team or LADO (Local Authority Designated Officer)
-- Treated in line with the Zig-Zag Cyber-Lab's Child Protection Policy
+- Treated in line with Sin2 Tech's Child Protection Policy

 ---

 ## **11. Online Privacy**

-The Zig-Zag Cyber-Lab is committed to protecting children's privacy while they explore and create using technology.
+Sin2 Tech is committed to protecting children's privacy while they explore and create using technology.

 - We do not collect or store children’s personal data unless it is necessary for safeguarding, communication, or consent purposes, and only with permission from parents or carers.
 - Children will be supported to understand how to protect their own privacy online, including using safe usernames, not sharing personal information, and recognising when to ask for help.